Aure3479/Python-small-video-game/README.md

 Python files:
-test12.py is the main code
+ -test12.py is the main code

-check_active_ports.py is used to check all the ports that are currently in use (use to decide wich COM your arduino is using)
+ -check_active_ports.py is used to check all the ports that are currently in use (use to decide wich COM your arduino is using)

-getpng_poeg.py is used to convert a svg file to png or jpeg file
+ -getpng_poeg.py is used to convert a svg file to png or jpeg file

 Csv files :
-Folder players : all the different players and their data around the game leaderboard.csv: leaderboard that is shown on the leaderboard page music_info.csv : info around the music files (generated from the jupyter notebook)
+ -Folder players : all the different players and their data around the game -leaderboard.csv: leaderboard that is shown on the leaderboard page -music_info.csv : info around the music files (generated from the jupyter notebook)

 Musics:
 musics folder : all the .mp3 musics